patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=collaborators#3/20/10'></iframe>

 Note:
-**change the stroke color to something bright and add jitter to the locations so all the people display** These are some of the people who have joined this project, donating time and effort to help others learn.
+These are some of the people who have joined this project, donating time and effort to help others learn.

 I'm just so **thankful** to them.